Rape – Does This Evil End At Any Time Soon?

 - No Anticipatory bail can be granted to a person accused of rape of girls of age less than sixteen years.

-- It mandates the presence of informant or any person authorized by him at the time of hearing the application for bail to a person accused of rape of girls of age less than sixteen years.
+- It mandates the presence of an informant or any person authorized by him at the time of hearing the application for bail to a person accused of rape of girls of age less than sixteen years.

 In 2012, a woman was raped and left to die on road, the Parliament has passed Criminal Law Amendment Act, 2013.
 Now an 11-year-old girl has been brutally gang-raped and murdered, the Ordinance of 2018 has been passed.
 Is the law truly effective?
 Passing a law when a heinous crime happens is enough to curtail them?

 According to the data collated by the NCRB, Madhya Pradesh with 4,391 cases, Maharashtra with 4,144, Rajasthan with 3,644, Uttar Pradesh with 3,025, Odisha with 2,251 and Delhi with 2,199 recorded the highest number of reported rape cases.
 However, it must be noted that a lower rape count could mean a lower ‘reported’ rape count.
-And in 95 percent of the cases, the offender knows the victim.
+And in 95 per cent of the cases, the offender knows the victim.

-Passing stringent laws for is not the only solution it must be followed by a stringent justice system.
+Passing stringent laws is not the only solution it must be followed by a stringent justice system.
 There are still situations where the rape is still unreported because of the stigma associated with the subject of rape — more so when it happens within the family, by someone known to the child.
-Even though laws have been made as to secrecy of the identity of the victims, it is not futile.
+Even though laws have been made as to the secrecy of the identity of the victims, it is not futile.
 Hence the lawmaking sector of the country, instead of merely making laws need to make sure there has to be the stringent execution of such laws.

 Apart from the Parliament, every individual must teach their younger generations regarding the equality between people, in case of caste, creed, sex, religion, and region.
 Every person is equal and deserves respect.
 Sex education must be made compulsory to children in schools like the Netherlands, where they at a young age teach their children as the result it has very less teen pregnancy and would be able to clearly understand their body.